metarush/otp-auth/READMEv1.md

-Note: This documentation is applicable for `v2` only.
+Note: This documentation is applicable for `v1` only.
-For older documentation, refer to `READMEv(n).md`.

 ---